“I know sometimes I'm not easy to deal with. It’s just the way I am.”

 There's also this 'romantic' notion of "just accept me the way I am" in our society.
 It shows up in how we picture friendship, relationships and even work situations.
 You can be seen as a bad friend or lover if you don't accept your peers just as they are.
 I think the key lies in the term 'accepting'.
 Accepting should not mean being 100% happy with something!
 I can accept the fact that there are still wars in the world and still dislike it.
 I can accept that I'm not easy to deal with and I get emotional fast in heated debates and still work on changing it for the better.

-So next time if your gut reaction to someone telling you to chill is “well you know I’m like this” – stop, think and evaluate if their claim is valid or not regardless of what beliefs you hold about yourself.
+So next time if your gut reaction to someone telling you to chill is "well you know I'm like this" - stop, think and evaluate if their claim is valid or not regardless of what beliefs you hold about yourself.
 Then you can think about figuring out the kind of person you want to be and work your way there.
-Thinking we’re static and that our personalities and habits are set in stone is a limiting belief itself.
+Thinking we're static and that our personalities an habits are set in stone is a limiting belief itself.

 Read more about this topic in my other post called the stories we tell ourselves